CONECA now offers our Examination Service for

-4 When the examiner gives you the okay to send your coins, then package and ship your coins by U.S. Postal Service.
-You should ship the coins by insured or registered mail with the proper amount of insurance.
-Do not ship by certified mail as it provides no insurance.
+When sending coins, pack them carefully and ship through the U.S. Postal Service by insured or registered mail with the proper amount of insurance.
+Do not ship by certified mail that provides no insurance.

 Note Regarding Submissions

 • An Examiner diagnoses and describes mint errors.
 He’s a diagnostician.

 • An Attributer compares a submitted variety to the list of known varieties and tries to find a match.
 If there’s no match, he assigns it a new CONECA number.